GigiLi89/disneyquiz/README.md

 ## Features
 ![Home page](assets/images_md/start_rm.png)

 The site features a clear and simple one page site including:

 ### Header:
-A logo in the header.
+A logo in the header that is linked back to the Home page.
 The logo was made by me, Gigi, in Canva.
 ![Header](assets/images_md/header_rm.png)

 ### Home page: